Purpose

 Medo-Persia

 As stated, to make their interpretation fit the text, Liberal scholars propose that the author of Daniel divided Medo-Persia into two empires, one represented in Daniel 7 by the Bear and the other by the Leopard.
-Therefore, another argument against the Liberal interpretation is that this is not consistent with either secular history or with the Book of Daniel:

 He prophesied that the joint forces of the Medes and the Persians would conquer Babylon (Daniel 5:28).